MathThyMod/GP_emu_UQSA/README.md

 3. A full prediction (posterior distribution) is made in the input data range

+4. This emulator can be used for uncertainty and sensitivity analysis.

 The subpackage GP_emu.design_inputs contains routines for designing input data for simulations, the results of which are intended for building an emulator.

 The subpackage GP_emu.sensitivity contains routines for performing uncertainty and sensitivity analysis on an emulator.